-Other festival highlights include a Symphony Orchestra Concert Honoring a Renowned Film Composer, Master Classes, Panel Discussions, and One-on-One Conversations with filmmakers and industry representatives, wine tastings, farm-to-table dinners, and of course lots of great Parties!
+Annual festival highlights include a Symphony Orchestra Concert honoring a renowned film composer, Master Classes, Panel Discussions, and One-on-One Conversations with filmmakers and industry leaders, wine tastings, farm-to-table dinners, and lots of great Parties!

 Festival attendees can also experience the natural beauty, food, wine, and warm hospitality of Middleburg during morning hikes and horseback rides through the glorious Piedmont countryside… at late afternoon wine-tastings at local vineyards... strolling through the historic town… and engaging in casual conversations with filmmakers while enjoying the best of Virginia cuisine at local restaurants.

 "Films matter, of course, but so do fun and fellowship.
 The Middleburg Film Festival has struck a winning balance with all three." – Ann Hornaday, The Washington Post

 Meet the Board of Directors, Board of Advisors, and Strategic Partners - click here.